Coder130803/Fan-engagement_Cricket_Sentient-analysis/README.md

 Using basic recurrent neural networks for emotion predictions

-Emotions are pre-determined using statistical features
+Emotions from heart rate values and ranges are pre-determined using statistical features